 Graduates of this program are involved in the design, testing, manufacture, installation, maintenance, distribution, and documentation of mechanical systems and devices.
-They are also well prepared for admission to Vermont Tech's Bachelor of Science in Electromechanical Engineering Technology; Business Technology and Management; or Sustainable Design & Technology program.
+They are also well prepared for admission to Vermont Tech's Bachelor of Science in Electromechanical Engineering Technology; Business Technology & Management; or Sustainable Design & Technology program.

-Students with an Associate of Engineering in Mechanical Engineering Technology will:
+The educational objectives of the Associate of Engineering in Mechanical Engineering Technology program are for graduates to:

-- Gain the knowledge, problem-solving abilities, and hands-on skills to succeed in a career in the manufacturing, design, specification, installation, testing, operation, maintenance, sales, or documentation of mechanical systems - Employ communication and teamwork skills to effectively form a link between professional engineers and skilled production workers and to assist engineers to design, develop, and manufacture industrial machinery and consumer products - Apply knowledge and an aptitude for learning to continuously develop new skills and learn about new topics needed for long-term career development, including science, engineering, and technology knowledge and communication and teamwork skills
+- Develop a successful career in the manufacturing, design, specification, installation, testing, operation, maintenance, sales, or documentation of mechanical systems - Employ strong communication and teamwork skills and participate productively on professional teams of engineers, technicians, managers, and skilled production workers - Utilize technical knowledge and skills to effectively design, fabricate, manufacture, and maintain industrial and consumer systems and products - Continuously develop as a professional to adapt and stay current in their field